mollybeach/memorizwift/LectureNotes.md

 - We may want to manipulate data structures in a generic way that are "type agnostic" In other words we don't know what type something is and we don't care
 - But Swift is a strongly typed language so we don't use variables and such that are "untyped"
+- The Wider of a Scope you put the generic the better
 ## Array
 - An array is a bunch of things and it doesn't care what type they are
 - But inside Array's code it has to have variables for the things it contains